 November 2017 was when I learned that my life would be different.
-The future that I imagined needed to be erased, and I needed to quickly rewrite the story of my future, one without my dad.
+The future I imagined needed to be erased, and I needed to rewrite my future story without my dad quickly.
 Something I did not consider back then was the reality that I would never actually be without him.

 From how I cook dinner to whistle around the house, the weird names you make up to call everyday objects, the way I parent my children… and I mean, my brother and mother too (let’s be honest, I’m a mother hen).

-I’m a protector by nature, and protecting my family only grew stronger when I became a mom myself.
-I hated knowing that with ALS, I could not save Ton, I could not move a mountain, I could not Google myself into a forum of a cure, or find a way to protect him from the “bad bug” that we told Thor that his Papa had which was taking away his ability to walk and talk.
+I’m a protector by nature, and protecting my family only grew stronger when I became a mom.
+I hated knowing that with ALS, I could not save Ton, I could not move a mountain, I could not Google myself into a form of a cure, or find a way to protect him from the “bad bug” that we told Thor that his Papa had which was taking away his ability to walk and talk.

 But then I found my ability to walk and talk.
-I found a way to ‘Mama Bear’ myself into the lives of others with ALS, a community so welcoming that It is not hard to want to fight for anyone impacted with the disease.
+I found a way to ‘Mama Bear’ myself into the lives of others with ALS, a welcoming community that It is not hard to want to fight for anyone impacted by the disease.

-Four years ago, my world started to crumble, one wall at a time.
-I did not know then that I needed my walls to fall; I needed to crumble to rebuild them stronger and taller than before.
+My world started to crumble four years ago, one wall at a time.
+I did not know then that I needed my walls to fall and crumble to rebuild them stronger and taller than before.

-At first, I thought that I found myself when I lost my dad, but I have come to release that I was never lost.
-I did not need to be found; what I needed was to know the true strength in my heart.
+At first, I thought I found myself when I lost my dad, but I have come to realize that I was never lost.
+I did not need to be found; I needed to know the true strength in my heart.

-The path I have traveled the last four years has been a winding and narrow road.
+My path over the last four years has been a winding and narrow road.
 You would never believe a road would have such a beautiful view at the end because the path never indicated anything but a mess.